Gue3bara/Stand-for-Palestine/README.md

-# For Palestine
+# Stand for Palestine
-For Palestine, against the  ethnic cleansing
+a resource kit from the people of Disarming Design